vibrantemerald2367-tech/VEXV5-RobotCode-Resources/2024-25HighStakes/README.md

 ### Autonomous Strategy
 The autonomous routine is designed for:
-- Consistent scoring in the 15-second period ONLY
+- Consistent scoring in the 15-second period Alliance Autonomous ONLY
 - Reliable ring collection and placement
 - Field navigation with precise turning